gahag/tpc/readme.md

 ## Usage

 TPC is a header only library.
 It uses some features of the C++ 17 language standard, therefore you will need a compatible compiler to use TPC.
 In fact, both clang and gcc are currently able to compile TPC without any extra setup.
-Just add the `tpc` directory to the include path, set -std=c++1z, _#include_ the modules you want to use and you're ready to go.
+Just add the `tpc` directory to the include path, set `-std=c++1z`, _#include_ the modules you want to use and you're ready to go.

-For more detailed information on how to use TPC, see [Basic tutorial](#Basic-tutorial) and [Examples](#Examples).
+For more detailed information on how to use TPC, see [Basic tutorial](#basic-tutorial) and [Examples](#examples).

-For more technical information on compiling with TPC, see [Technical information](#Technical-Information).
+For more technical information on compiling with TPC, see [Technical information](#technical-Information).

 ## Basic tutorial

 ### The parser type

 The type of a parser for a type `T` is `tpc::parser<T>`.
-That type is equivalent to the type `tpc::result<T> (&)(tpc::stream&)`. `T` mustn't be a cv-qualified nor a reference type.
+That type is equivalent to the type `tpc::result<T> (&)(tpc::stream&)`.
+`T` mustn't be a cv-qualified nor a reference type.

 ### The result type